-Genre: Sports Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1991
+Genre: Sports Developer: Sega of Japan Publisher: Sega of Japan Players: 1-2 Released: 1991

 Originally an arcade game in 1989, Wrestle War puts you in the boots of Bruce Blade, a newcomer to the pro wrestling circuit who is working his way up the championship ladder.
 This is about as story based as the game gets, but we’re not here to play it for its story after all (and if you do play wrestling video games for story purposes, seek help).
 No, we’re here for all the action, all the cheap shots, all the flying off the top rope mayhem that we all know and love.

 Sadly though, we’re looking in the wrong place, because Wrestle War offers little or nothing like any of that.
 Instead, we are left with some of the absolute worst controls imaginable in just about any game I’ve played in the Genesis/Mega Drive library.
 The characters move so stiffly and awkwardly that it’s almost like you’re fighting against the controller more so than your actual opponent.
 The most important feature of any video game is its controls, and here, Wrestle War fails miserably.
 Even just punching your opponent can prove to be not just annoying, but nearly impossible to pull off.
 I’m not even kidding, you’ll be sending your controller flying against the wall in frustration before you even manage to somehow win a match.